amyromanello/light-minded/README.md

 ## Viewing the Regions in the Atlas

 Included in this repo is a viewer to view the current regions, and turn them on and off.
+The current parcelation is viewable [here](./hack/bn_246_table.md)

 Run `simulator.py` to generate the web files, then use a simple webserver to view the [result on localhost](http://localhost:8000/web/brain_regions_3d.html)
 ```bash